ccrismancox/PSRM_signalingGames/readme.md

     - `python_montecarlo.txt`: Log file for `CMLE_MonteCarlo_meq.py` and `CMLE_MonteCarlo_unique.py`
 	- `python_estimation.txt`: Log file for `CMLE_estimation.py`
 	- `r_estimation.txt`: Log file for `estimation.r`
 	- `final_estimation.txt`: Log file for `standardErrors.R`.
-Contains all the information used to created Table 3 in the manuscript.
+Contains all the information used to created Table 3 in the manuscript

 ## WSL Setup
 All applications of the CMLE to either simulation or actual data was done with Ubuntu 18.04.1 (Bionic Beaver).